abinit/abipy_book/abipy_book/base3/lesson_base3.md

 Bulk silicon is described as an indirect band gap material (this is correct), with a band-gap of about 0.5 eV (this is quantitatively quite wrong: the experimental value is 1.17 eV at 25 degree Celsius, the famous **DFT band-gap problem**).
-The minimum of the conduction band is even slightly displaced with respect to X.
+The minimum of the conduction band is slightly displaced with respect to X.

 Unfortunately, it seems that AbiPy does not agree with us: